3 Acne Causing Myths Debunked

 While popping your pimples seems to make them less noticeable, the truth is that doing so can cause them to remain on your face or body for much longer.
 When you pop a pimple, bacteria are introduced into the skin, which leads to more intense redness and swelling around the pimple.
 It could even cause scarring to form or lead to infection.

 While we all think we know what causes acne because our parents and grandparents drilled their beliefs into our heads as teens, in reality, acne is caused by four main factors:

 This is the number one reason people get acne—it is passed down from generation to generation.

 The craziness of teen hormones is what causes increased acne during this age range.
 For adults, changing hormones throughout life can also lead to adult acne, which requires acne treatment in the same way teenage acne does.

 Residents who suffer from extreme stress often suffer from acne.
 In fact, there is a scientific link between the two.

 Women are much more likely to develop acne as a result of hormonal changes related to their menstrual cycle.
 Many women have prescribed birth control pills as part of their acne treatment with Dr. Perri.

-Let Dr. Perri of Perri Dermatology in Spring Give You a Customized Acne Treatment Plan Today
+Let Dr. Perri of Perri Dermatology Give You a Customized Acne Treatment Plan Today

 With so many years of experience, and as an active member of the Diplomate of the American Board of Dermatology, the Fellow of the American Academy of Dermatology, and the Texas Dermatological Society, Dr. Perri knows just how to apply acne treatment to your trouble areas in such a way that will benefit you individually.